Can dogs eat carrot cake with you, or is this recipe best kept as a human treat?

 - macadamia nuts

 - or chocolate.

-So it’s usually better to just give them a simple raw carrot instead!
+So, it’s usually better to just give your dog a simple raw carrot instead!

 Some Fun Facts About Carrot Cake

 Carrot cake is a staple of fashionable city bakeries, diners, and home bakers all over the world.

 You probably think you already know it pretty well.
 But here are some things I bet you didn’t know:

 - Carrot cakes have been baked and enjoyed since at least the mid-16th Century.
 And more pudding-like precursors were probably around for hundreds of years before that.

 - The first written record of adding cream cheese frosting is from the U.S. in the 1960s.
 But, food historians suspect Europeans had already been adding it for much longer.

 - Carrot cake enjoyed a boom in popularity during and immediately after World War 2, when food shortages made getting hold of cake ingredients tricky.